trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 #### Features and architecture

 The HTTP (1.0/1.1 = h1) protocol is a request/response protocol based on the client/server based architecture where web browsers, robots and search engines, etc. act like HTTP clients, and the Web server acts as a server.
 This is HTTP's message-based model.
-Every HTTP interaction includes a request and a response.
+Every HTTP interaction includes a request and response.

 By its nature, HTTP is stateless.
 Stateless means that all requests are separate from each other.
 So each request from your browser must contain enough information on its own for the server to fulfill the request.